 To actually step back and think about how my messaging can be more effective, it’s been a very powerful and very rewarding experience.

 Our trainings strengthen partners’ capacity on key topics like narrative building, messaging and framing, media interviews, social media, and cultural strategies.
 Our trainings include in-depth opportunities like our annual week-long Communications Institute, through which 15-18 Fellows working on related issues come together for dynamic activities like televised mock interviews, talk radio exercises, and public speaking practice.
 We also provide shorter field trainings, often as an element of partners’ larger convenings.

 The Opportunity Agenda training model is rooted in three ideas:

 Authenticity: We know effective stories are the ones that matter to the teller.
-We help identify which personal stories from advocates and their communities will have the greatest influence, and understand how the story can be presented to maximize impact on key audiences.
-By tailoring trainings to the needs of partners, and offering practical activities like mock television interviews, we help trainees show their most compelling face to the world.
+We help identify which personal stories from advocates and their communities will have the greatest influence and understand how the story can be presented to maximize impact on key audiences.

-Action: We design trainings for for active communicators and social justice leaders who are ready to get into the media today.
+Action: We design trainings for communicators and social justice leaders who are ready to get into the media today.
 We teach techniques with a deep grounding in research and best practice that can be put into play immediately.
-Whenever possible, we pair trainings with practical communications tools and media placement to not only shape the public narrative but also let participants put new skills into practice.
+Whenever possible, we pair trainings with practical communications tools, real-world communications activities, and opportunities to envision content to not only shape the public narrative but also let participants put new skills into practice.